Language Barriers Impact Outcomes

 Sales and Onboarding, Customer Service Interactions, Workforce Communication

-Speed and immediate access
+When speed and immediate access are critical

-Recommended Solution: Language proficiency testing and interpreter training→
+Recommended Solution: Language Proficiency Testing and Interpreter Training→

 | Scenario | Recommended Solution |

-| Multilingual documents or forms | Translation and localization |
+| Multilingual documents or digital content | Translation and Localization |

-| Evaluating bilingual staff for language roles | Testing and training |
+| Verifying bilingual staff qualifications | Testing and Training |

 As the written component of language access, translation and localization ensure that critical information can be understood, shared, and retained across languages.